-Today, we’ll break down Amazon Vendor Central and Amazon Seller Central.
+Today, we’ll break down Amazon Seller Central vs. Vendor Central.
 We’ll also introduce a third business model: the Amazon Hybrid Model.
-This combines selling in both platforms instead of just one.
+This combines selling on both platforms instead of just one.

-The Amazon Hybrid Model is a business model composed of two strategies: selling as a first-party vendor on Vendor Central and selling as a third-party seller on Seller Central.
-It’s a strategy known as the hybrid model because it promotes business for both your own and sponsored goods, optimizing the two ways to sell on Amazon.
+The Amazon Hybrid Model is a business model composed of 2 strategies: selling as a first-party vendor on Vendor Central and selling as a third-party seller on Seller Central.
+It’s a strategy known as the hybrid model because it promotes business for both your own and sponsored goods, optimizing the 2 ways to sell on Amazon.

-IT’S INVITATION ONLY: It’s invitation only because only those with the large market traction and can sell well with large volumes are invited, according to Amazon.
+- It’s Invitation Only: It’s invitation-only because only those with large market traction and can sell well with large volumes are invited, according to Amazon.

-YOU HAVE ENDLESS ADVERTISING OPTIONS: In terms of advertising, you will be part of Amazon Marketing Services (AMS), a paid digital marketing platform to promote products.
+- You Have Endless Advertising Options: In terms of advertising, you will be part of Amazon Marketing Services (AMS), a paid digital marketing platform to promote products.
 Amazon Marketing Services include Sponsored Brands, Headline Search, and Product Display Ads.
-Vendors can create pay-per-click (PPC) campaigns.
+Vendors can create PPC campaigns.
 Your brand will get more traffic for your listings using these methods.

-UNSTOPPABLE GROWTH: Perhaps the #1 reason for selling on Vendor Central is the growth of the revenue acquired from being on Amazon.
+- Unstoppable Growth: Perhaps the #1 reason for selling on Vendor Central is the growht of the revenue acquired from being on Amazon.
 As a revenue model, it is ideal.
 Your products are Amazon products, and have the privilege of being branded “sold on Amazon.”